ashbhat/omi-swift/readme.md

 ## Context
-This is a boiler plate project to make it easy to read data from the Omi and get start with hack projects.
+This is a boiler plate project to make it easy to read data from an (Omi device)[https://docs.omi.me/assembly/Build_the_device/].
+The live transcription is powered by a tiny client side whisper model.
+All the code you see here runs on device.

 ## Usage
 The RootVC shows off an example of how to use OmiManager to connect to the OmiDevice.